fineanmol/plant-tree/README.md

-🎄 Updated on Wed, 17 Dec 2025 08:11:33 GMT
+🌴 Updated on Wed, 17 Dec 2025 10:11:49 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."